 Curving northeast from Saugauch, U.S. 285 circumvents the Sawatch Range through the north end of San Luis Valley.
 The US Highway climbs to 9,010 feet across Poncha Pass, winding between Cleveland and Poncha Mountains and lowering back to around 7,500 feet above sea level at Poncha Springs.

-Beyond Fairplay, U.S. 285 makes a gradual approach to the Denver metropolitan area via Red Hill Pass (el.
+Beyond Fairplay, U.S. 285 gradually leads into the Denver metropolitan area via Red Hill Pass (el.
 9,983 feet) and Kenosha Pass (el.
 10,000 feet) east into the Platte River Mountains.
 Following the North Fork of the Platte River, U.S. 285 winds east to Bailey and north to Pine Junction, where it enters Jefferson County.
-The highway briefly expands to four lanes at Shaffers Crossing, while alternating with an added passing lane to the RIRO connection with Blackfoot Road.
+The highway briefly expands to four lanes at Shaffers Crossing, while alternating with an added passing lane to the RIRO intersection with Blackfoot Road.

 The remainder of U.S. 285 leading through the mountains west of Lakewood and the southwest Denver suburbs varies as a four lane highway with expressway type qualities to Turkey Creek Canyon.
-A trumpet interchange with Colorado 8 north lies at the west end of the U.S. 285 freeway leading east from Mount Glennon to southwest Denver, Sheridan and U.S. 85 at Englewood.
-Hampden Avenue extends U.S. 285 east as a surface boulevard to Cherry Hills Village and the northern terminus of the route at Interstate 25 (Exit 201) in University Hills, Denver.
+A trumpet interchange with SH 8 north lies at the west end of the U.S. 285 freeway leading east from Mount Glennon to southwest Denver, Sheridan and U.S. 85 at Englewood.
+Hampden Avenue extends U.S. 285 east along a six lane boulevard to Cherry Hills Village and the north end of the route at Interstate 25 (Exit 201) in University Hills, Denver.

 U.S. 285 Colorado Guides

-Historically U.S. 285 follows what is now Colorado 8 north through Morrison and east across the Hog Back along Bear Creek.
+Historically U.S. 285 followed SH 8 north through Morrison and east across the Hog Back along Bear Creek.
 A portion of this alignment was submerged by the creation of Bear Creek Lake.
-This includes the former split with Colorado 70 (Hampden Avenue) by Mount Carbon.
+This includes the former split with SH 70 (Hampden Avenue) by Mount Carbon.
 Morrison Road otherwise represents old U.S. 285 east to Wadsworth Boulevard in Lakewood.

-U.S. 285 took a stair stepped alignment from Morrison Road along Wadsworth Boulevard north, Jewell Avenue east, Pierce Street north and Mississippi Avenue east to Colorado 95 (Sheridan Boulevard).
+U.S. 285 took a stair stepped alignment from Morrison Road along Wadsworth Boulevard north, Jewell Avenue east, Pierce Street north and Mississippi Avenue east to SH 95 (Sheridan Boulevard).
 Entering Denver, U.S. 285 joined another section of Morrison Road northeast through Westwood to Alameda Avenue at Barnum.
-The US highway lined Alameda Avenue (Colorado 26 today) east to its end at U.S. 85 & 87 in Baker.
+The US highway lined Alameda Avenue (SH 26) east to end at U.S. 85/87 in Baker.